Configure and use Sorts on your own | Fluid Attacks Help

 docker run -v <path/to/repository>:repo/<repository> ghcr.io/fluidattacks/makes:latest m gitlab:fluidattacks/universe@trunk /sorts /repo/<repository>

-Replace <path/to/repository> with the absolute path to your repository and <repository> with the name of the repository.
+Replace <path/to/repository> with the absolute path to your repository and <repository> with the repository's name.